Certual/osuPoint/README.md

 ## Architecture & Key Features

+* **Kernel Queue Minimization:** Uses `HidD_SetNumInputBuffers` to reduce the internal Windows `hidclass.sys` input queue from 32 reports down to just **2 packets**.
+This eliminates the hidden 15–30 ms backlog latency that occurs when the OS buffers older reports during momentary frame dips.
+* **Bypassed Windows 11 EcoQoS (Power Throttling):** Explicitly disables thread-level execution throttling via `SetThreadInformation`, preventing Windows 11 from dropping CPU clock speeds or delegating the driver to efficiency cores when the window is minimized or unfocused.
 * **MMCSS Real-Time Audio Scheduling:** The USB polling thread is registered with the Windows Multimedia Class Scheduler Service (`AvSetMmThreadCharacteristicsA("Pro Audio")`) with `AVRT_PRIORITY_CRITICAL`.
 This bypasses standard OS thread scheduling decay and protects input polling from background app interference.
+* **Unthrottled 1000 Hz+ Pipeline (`SendInput`):** Instead of `SetCursorPos` (which Windows DWM throttles to your monitor's display refresh rate), osu!Point uses high-speed `SendInput` mapped to the 16-bit absolute mouse coordinate grid (`0`–`65535`) with `MOUSEEVENTF_VIRTUALDESK` for multi-monitor setups.
 * **Sub-Millisecond 0.5 ms Kernel Timers:** Calls undocumented NTAPI `NtSetTimerResolution` to lock the Windows kernel scheduling interval to 0.5 ms (5000 units of 100 ns), cutting timer quantization jitter in half.
-* **Unthrottled 1000 Hz+ Pipeline (`SendInput`):** Instead of `SetCursorPos` (which Windows DWM throttles to your monitor's display refresh rate), osu!Point uses high-speed `SendInput` mapped to the 16-bit absolute mouse coordinate grid (`0`–`65535`).
-This guarantees unthrottled 1000 Hz+ throughput for custom firmware and overclocked hardware.
 * **Precalculated Inverse Rotation:** Supports arbitrary rotation angles with decimal precision (e.g. `-3°` or `14.5°`).
 Trigonometric functions (`sin`/`cos`) are precomputed once on input; the tracking loop executes only fast additions and multiplications.
-* **Familiar Coordinate System:** Active areas are defined by Width, Height, Center X, and Center Y in millimeters, identical to OpenTabletDriver.
 * **Hardware Boundary Clamping:** The active area is mathematically bounded within physical tablet limits, preventing the cursor box from leaving the usable surface even under extreme rotation.
 * **Seamless Hot-Plug Engine:** Unplugging or reconnecting the tablet USB cable is handled gracefully without restarting the app and with flat 0.0% idle CPU consumption.
 * **Modern Dark UI & System Tray:** Features native Windows 10/11 dark titlebar styling, Segoe UI typography, a bezel-aware preview canvas, and full minimization to the system tray (`_`).
 * **Procedural 32-bit Transparent Icon:** Dynamically generates an anti-aliased ARGB badge directly in memory with true alpha transparency—no external `.ico` files or taskbar background boxes.
 * **Thread Affinity:** The polling thread is isolated onto a dedicated physical CPU core (`Core 2`) to avoid DPC/ISR interrupt contention on Core 0.
-* **Auto-Recovery & Persistence:** Settings are auto-saved to `config.ini` in the executable folder.
-Corrupted or missing configs self-heal to full-area factory defaults.

 ---